yeahbq/intro-to-mongoose/lets-mongoose.md

 **Within your squads explore these questions**

 - What is an ODM?
+Mongoose is to MongoDB as ActiveRecord is to a SQL database.
+However, because it maps code to
+>>Mongo's documents, it is referred to as an Object Document Mapper (ODM) instead of an ORM, but
+>>their general purpose is the same.

 - What is MongooseJS?
+>>"Mongoose provides a straight-forward, schema-based solution to model your application data"

 - Why do we need MongooseJS?
+>>Mongoose allows us to define schemas and ensures that documents conform.
+>>Using the Mongoose ODM is by far the most popular way to perform CRUD on a MongoDB.

 - What does the word "abstraction" mean?
 - How do we use mongoose?
 - What are models in Mongoose?